b-lukaszuk/BS_wJ_eng/contents/progress_bar.md

 interpolation](https://docs.julialang.org/en/v1/manual/strings/#string-interpolation).

-Printing a string of 100 characters (actually a bit more) may not look good on some terminals.
+Printing a string of 100 characters (actually a bit more) may not look good on some terminals (by default terminals are often 80 characters wide).
 That is why we may want to limit ourselves to a smaller value of characters (`maxNumOfChars`) for the progress bar and rescale the percentage (`perc`) accordingly (see below).

 ```jl
 s = """